mattcalb/spring-boot-user-crud-api/README.md

     ```sh
     mvn spring-boot:run
     ```

     The API will be available at `http://localhost:8080/api/users`.

 ---
 ## ⚙️ Configuration

+### Docker Configuration
+When using Docker Compose, the application is automatically configured.
+The database connection details are handled by environment variables in the `docker-compose.yml` file.

+### Manual Configuration
 Your `application.properties` should look something like this:
 ```properties
 # Database config
 spring.datasource.url=jdbc:postgresql://localhost:5432/[your_database]
 spring.datasource.username=[your_database_username]